timescale/docs/use-timescale/migrate-db/hypershift.md

 instance.

 <Highlight type="note">
-Note that availability zones are assigned different names in different AWS accounts.
-To make sure that you are really using the same zone refer to [AWS user guide][aws-zones]
+Availability zones are assigned different names in different AWS accounts.
+To make sure that you are using the same zone refer to [AWS user guide][aws-zones]
 </Highlight>

 For migrations from other managed services, including Managed Service for